dstockto/csv-chef/README.md

 Suppose column 1 contained "apple".
 This means after that lookup, the placeholder would contain "apple".
 Then we combine the placeholder value with the next operation which is the placeholder value.
 That means after `1 + ?` the placeholder would contain "appleapple".
 This is the new placeholder value.
-Then the next `+ ?` happens which takes "appleapple" and comboines it with the same, resulting in "appleappleappleapple".
-After the final operation, which takes the 4xapple and combines with an uppercase version of the same, the placeholder and the ultimate result will be " appleappleappleappleAPPLEAPPLEAPPLEAPPLE" or, "apple" repeated 8 times, with the first 4 lowercase and the last 4 uppercase.
+Then the next `+ ?` happens which takes "appleapple" and combines it with the same, resulting in "appleappleappleapple".
+After the final operation, which takes the 4x-apple and combines with an uppercase version of the same, the placeholder and the ultimate result will be " appleappleappleappleAPPLEAPPLEAPPLEAPPLE" or, "apple" repeated 8 times, with the first 4 lowercase and the last 4 uppercase.
 I don't know why you'd ever want or need to do this, but... you could I guess.